Democratic West Virginia Sen. Joe Manchin won't seek reelection, giving GOP a key pickup opportunity

 CHARLESTON, W.Va.
 (AP) — Democratic Sen. Joe Manchin of West Virginia announced Thursday that he won’t seek reelection in 2024, giving Republicans a prime opportunity to pick up a seat in the heavily GOP state.

-Manchin, 76, said in a statement that he had made the decision “after months of deliberation and long conversations” with his family.
+Manchin, 76, said he made the decision “after months of deliberation and long conversations” with his family.

-His decision to retire severely hampers Democratic hopes of holding on to the coal country seat and marks the end of an era for West Virginia, which voted reliably blue for decades before flipping red and becoming one of former President Donald Trump’s most loyal states.
-For the last few years, Manchin has been the only Democrat elected to statewide office in West Virginia, a longtime politician who has served as governor, secretary of state and state legislator.
+His decision to step down, while not totally unexpected, severely hampers Democratic hopes of holding on to the coal country seat and marks the end of an era for West Virginia, which voted reliably blue for decades before flipping red and becoming one of former President Donald Trump’s most loyal states.
+For the last few years, Manchin has been the only Democrat elected to statewide office in West Virginia.

+But his statement also fuels growing speculation that Manchin harbors national political ambitions.
+In recent months, he has teased a 2024 presidential campaign, possibly as an independent candidate, although it’s unclear what his voter base would be.
+Along those lines, a group pushing for Manchin to partner with retiring Utah Sen. Mitt Romney to seek a third-party presidential bid filed paperwork to form a formal draft committee with the Federal Election Commission on Thursday.

+Manchin’s announcement also reinforces the challenges Democrats will have in keeping their 51-49 Senate majority.
+Even before Manchin said he was stepping down, 2024 was shaping up to be a tough election cycle for Senate Democrats.
+The party will be forced to defend 23 seats, including three held by independents and three held by Democrats in states won by Trump in 2020, compared to just 10 seats for Republicans.

-Republican challengers began clamoring for the Senate seat long before Manchin’s announcement, with GOP Rep. Alex Mooney jumping in the race less than two weeks after winning his fifth term in the House in November 2022.
-Hugely popular two-term Republican Gov. Jim Justice joined the Senate race earlier this year and was endorsed by Trump, who easily won the state both previous times he ran for the White House.
+Republican challengers have long been clamoring for Manchin’s seat.
+GOP Rep. Alex Mooney jumped into the race less than two weeks after winning his fifth term in the House in November 2022.
+Hugely popular two-term Republican Gov. Jim Justice joined the Senate race earlier this year and was endorsed by Trump, only increasing the challenges for Manchin as he considered whether to seek reelection.

-After Manchin’s announcement Thursday, Justice said he and the senator “have not always agreed on policy and politics.”
+Justice noted in a statement Thursday that he and the senator “have not always agreed on policy and politics.”

-Already, 2024 was shaping up to be a tough election cycle for Senate Democrats.
-The party will be forced to defend 23 seats, including three held by independents, compared to just 10 seats for Republicans.
-Manchin is one of just three Democratic senators up for reelection in 2024 who represent a state won by Trump, a Republican, in the 2020 election.

-In recent months, Manchin teased possible retirement, a run for reelection to the Senate or even a presidential campaign in 2024 — possibly as an independent candidate, although it’s unclear what his voter base would be.
-Alluding to potential national aspirations for Manchin, Republican Sen. Dan Sullivan of Alaska told reporters moments after the announcement that Manchin’s message sounded like someone who would be running for higher office.
+Initially, the draft effort plans to raise $1 million for a budget to commission polling to show that there is a path to victory for a Romney-Manchin ticket as part of the No Labels movement, according to the person.

+Romney and Manchin have not signed onto this effort, the person said.
+But the group expects to build out presidential campaign infrastructure for Romney and Manchin and ultimately court No Labels delegates to win the nomination at its March 2024 convention in Dallas.

-No Labels, a group laying the groundwork for a possible third-party presidential ticket, praised Manchin as a “tireless voice for America’s commonsense majority” Thursday.
+No Labels praised Manchin as a “tireless voice for America’s commonsense majority” in a statement Thursday.

 Manchin, a conservative Democrat, was both a critical vote and a constant headache for his party in the first two years of President Joe Biden’s term.
 When the Senate was split 50-50 and Democrats controlled it by virtue of Vice President Kamala Harris’ tiebreaking vote, Manchin leveraged his political power to shape legislation to his liking.